|

 SWCPS 667 E1

-first employed by the Santa Fe Railroad in 1915 and arrived in Slaton, Texas in 1919,
+employed by the Santa Fe Railroad in 1915 and arrived in Slaton, Texas, in 1919,

-his years in Slaton, he and his family were very active in civic, school, and religious
+During his years in Slaton, he and his family were very active in civic, school,

 Peeler, Paul E.